 Fasting was a regular practice of Muhammad’s (PBUH) life, not just during Ramadan.
 He would fast until Maghrib every Monday and Thursday, and also on the 13th, 14th and 15th of each month.

-This is similar to the intermittent fasting practice, which has been proven to balance hormone levels, prevent oxidative stress, and reduce overall inflammation.
+This is similar to the intermittent fasting practice.
+It has been proven to balance hormone levels, prevent oxidative stress, and reduce overall inflammation.

 When you think about it, the less food you put into your body the less it focuses on digestion and the more it can focus on healing itself from certain ailments!

-Dates are the perfect foods to break your fast as they stabilize your blood sugar levels, rebalance blood electrolyte levels, and help kick start your digestive system in preparation for food.
+Dates are the perfect foods to break your fast.
+They stabilize your blood sugar levels, rebalance blood electrolyte levels, and help kick start your digestive system in preparation for food.